-On this page, we have collated all the changes and new features brought by all Spring Creators update aka Windows 10 Redstone 4 (Version 1803) insider builds so far.
+On this page, we have collated all the changes and new features brought by all April 2018 Update aka Windows 10 Redstone 4 Version 1803 (Version 1803) insider builds so far.
 We will keep this page updated with new changes/features brought by newer preview builds.

-You can bookmark this page to refer back to see the collated changelog for Windows 10 Redstone 4 (Version 1803) aka Spring Creators update.
+You can bookmark this page to refer back to see the collated changelog for Windows 10 Redstone 4 (Version 1804) aka April 2018 update.

-As per our sources, Microsoft will start pushing Windows 10 Redstone 4 aka Spring Creators update officially in April 2nd week.
-The roll-out will however be in phases and it will take around 2 months for Spring Creators update to become available for everyone.
+Microsoft has now confirmed that Windows 10 Redstone 4 aka April update will start rolling-out officially on April 30.
+The roll-out will however be in phases and it will take around 2 months for April update to become available for everyone.

 Redstone 4 Top New features

 - Timeline is here!
 We know that it can be difficult to get back to stuff you were working on in the past.
 If you’re like us, you might sometimes forget which site or app you were using or where you saved a file.
 Now you can finally close apps without worrying—with Timeline, you can get right back to where you left off.

 - Timeline introduces a new way to resume past activities you started on this PC, other Windows PCs, and iOS/Android devices.
 Timeline enhances Task View, allowing you to switch between currently running apps and past activities.